Research Overview

 MASc.
 Civil Engineering (Water), University of Waterloo; B.Sc.
 Environmental Engineering, University of Waterloo

-Research Topic: Hydrologic model structural optimization
+Research Topic: Hydrologic model structural optimization; novel methods for hydraulic routing

 Ph.D., Polytechnic University of Valencia, M.Sc.
 Hydrosystems, Pontificia Universidad Javeriana;